 By producing high-quality coffee according to the rules of organic certification, the growers of La Golondrina achieve what many have been deemed impossible in the volume and productivity-focused country of Colombia.
 The Orgánica association behind La Golondrina depends on the charismatic and unflagging leadership of Nelson Melo and Liliana Pabón, who helped the organization grow to more than 100 members—despite the loss of a third of their members during the 2009 outbreak of leaf rust that cut Colombia's total coffee production in half.

 With perseverance and patience by all parties, production has rebounded.
 Much of Counter Culture's La Golondrina lot comes from a group of growers in the tiny village of Guayabal—home to single-farmer lot producers Arismendes Vargas, Gloria Tejada, and partners Manuel Melenje and Inés Borrero, among others—which because of their strong cooperative spirit, has hung together through tough times.

-The association of organic coffee producers responsible for La Golondrina calls itself Orgánica, which translates as "organic" and would be a confusing name for a coffee.
-We named Orgánica's coffee La Golondrina, which is the Spanish word for swallow, and we use the bird as an icon to symbolize the ability to cross frontiers and make connections between people at great distance from one another.
+The association of organic coffee producers responsible for La Golondrina calls itself Orgánica, which translates as "organic" and which we thought would be a confusing name for a coffee.
+Instead, we named Orgánica's coffee La Golondrina—the Spanish word for swallow—an icon that symbolizes the ability to cross frontiers and make connections between people.